The competition for attention online is overwhelming. Many people, businesses, and politicians are clamoring for your attention.

 6. Focus on community to grow your blog

 Community is everything.
-If your goal is to build a business around your blog, you’ll have to keep a close read on your audience’s needs — which means staying in touch with them.
+If your goal is to build a business around your blog, you’ll have to closely read your audience’s needs — which means staying in touch with them.

 Learn where your audience spends their time online, whether in Facebook groups, on LinkedIn, Twitter, Instagram, Quora, or otherwise.
 Meeting them where they already feel comfortable is a significant first step towards building connections with them.

-It’s only through honest conversations that you can grow in your understanding of their needs and eventually work on win-win ways to monetize your blog with them.
+Only through honest conversations can you grow in understanding their needs and eventually work on win-win ways to monetize your blog with them.

 Use an email list to build your community

 You probably think of social media when you think about building a community.
-Social media is absolutely a great way to find and invest in your audience, but email is another important way to do this.
+Social media is a great way to find and invest in your audience, but email is another important way.

-Email doesn’t get as much press as social media, but it’s more effective in many ways.
-People worldwide are more likely to use email than any single social media platform.
+Email gets less press than social media, but it’s more effective in many ways.
+People worldwide are more likely to use email than any social media platform.
 While there are over 2 billion people using Facebook, over 4 billion people reportedly used email in 2020.
 The number of email users is projected to rise in the coming years.

 To sweeten the deal, offer a freebie in exchange for an email subscription.
 A lead magnet can include templates, eBooks, plans, calendars, printables, and more.